algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 ### GPRS

-The GSM/2G SIM800L Module will be used to send messages over the 2G network in html.
+The GSM/2G SIM800L Module will be used to send messages over the 2G network in HTML.
 When not in use this module will be in power down mode to save battery.
-As we are unable to test this module's functionality for hardware reason we will reuse the existing code for 2G communication.
+As we are unable to test this module's functionality for hardware reasons we will reuse the existing code for 2G communication.

-##### *class organization*
+##### *Class organization*

 ```cpp
 class SIM{